 When sanding minor scratches, restrict your sanding to the scratched area, feathering only slightly into the surrounding surface.
 Always sand or buff only in line with the wood grain.

 Polyurethane finishes are difficult to sand.
 Try using a scouring pad dipped in mineral spirits or use a sanding screen.

 HomeTips Pro Tip: Don’t ever wax a wood floor that has been coated with a polyurethane finish—this will make it impossible to recoat in the future without having to sand the floor first.

 If paste wax will adhere to the finish, you can use it to hide scratches, and the wax is available in clear, honey tone, or brown to match most any wood floor.
 Wood-repair wax sticks may help to fill deeper scratches and dents.

-Dents.
 You can sometimes raise small dents by placing a few drops of water on them and allowing the wood to swell back to its original shape.
-Applying mild heat with an iron or heat gun helps this process along.
+Applying mild heat with an iron on a thick cloth or a heat gun helps this process along.